-Normally a first or second-class Honours degree in archaeology or a related discipline.
+Normally a first or higher second-class Honours degree in archaeology or a related discipline.
 Applicants with experience of working in the real world and lacking a degree are encouraged to apply if they have worked in archaeology (e.g. for a commercial unit or curatorial body) or can demonstrate an active interest (e.g. by virtue of being a member of a national or regional archaeology society and having extensive volunteering experience on archaeological field projects/in museum etc.).

 If English is not your first language:

 IELTS 6.5 (including 6.5 in academic writing) or equivalent

 Part-time: 2 years

 Fact: Topics researched by students have examined archaeological periods from the Palaeolithic to the nineteenth century, geographic areas from the New Forest to Barbados (by way of Egypt), and employed techniques from GIS to ceramic petrology.

 Please note the Postgraduate Diploma and Postgraduate Certificate exit qualifications have a different title to reflect the research element: PgDip Archaeological Research and PgCert Archaeological Research.

 September 2017** Entry Full-time | £11,200